-Youth Science Canada is pleased to announce the ten recipients of its 2012 Distinguished Service Award.
+Youth Science Canada is pleased to announce the ten recipients of its 2016 Distinguished Service Award.
 The Awards annually recognize up to ten volunteers and staff who have made an outstanding contribution, through innovation, long service, or leadership, to the organization or its programs at any level.
-Nominations are submitted by any two volunteers or staff at any level (by January 31) and selection of the recipients is made by the National Science Fair Committee.
+Nominations are submitted by any two volunteers or staff at any level (by January 31) and selection of the recipients is made by the National Policy Advisory Committee.

 Top - left to right: Read more

-Eighteen of Canada’s top high school scientists have been selected by Youth Science Canada to represent the country at the Intel International Science and Engineering Fair (Intel ISEF) from May 12-19 in Pittsburgh, Pennsylvania.
+TORONTO, March 14, 2016 / Eight of Canada’s top high school scientists have been selected by Youth Science Canada to represent the country at the Intel International Science and Engineering Fair (Intel ISEF) from May 8-13 in Phoenix, Arizona.
 Intel ISEF is the world’s largest science fair.

 Canada and the world are facing tough problems.
 Canadian youth want to make a difference.
 They know science isn’t easy, but it’s important.
 We’re challenging them to make their world a better place.